dknomura/DNTimeAndDay/README.md

 [![License](https://img.shields.io/cocoapods/l/DNTimeAndDay.svg?style=flat)](http://cocoapods.org/pods/DNTimeAndDay)
 [![Platform](https://img.shields.io/cocoapods/p/DNTimeAndDay.svg?style=flat)](http://cocoapods.org/pods/DNTimeAndDay)

-A simple model object to store and adjust time and day of the week.
-Increase/decrease the time in even intervals***.
-Output the time string value in 12/24-hour formats (4:00pm vs 16:00).
-Plans to include date (day, week, month, year).
+A simple/swifty take on NSDate/NSDateFormatter/NSDateComponent.
+A DNTimeAndDay object can be initialized with a string value, int value, or date object.
+The object returns a stringValue in various formats and changes the time and day at a given interval.
+Only supports Time and Day of the Week at the moment

 ## Installation